DNS-Accountants

 To notify the HMRC, an organisation will be required to write to the local Corporation Tax Office declaring the date when an organisation will become or has become dormant.
 The company’s contact information will be e-mailed from HMRC.
 Later, HMRC will send to the respective registered office address a ‘Notification to send a Company Tax Return’.
 This notice will include the period of business operations prior to the company becoming dormant.
 Business will be required to finish and file the return and clear all the due / any tax owed.

-HMRC will typically approve the dormant position of a business in writing within approximately three weeks.
+HMRC will typically approve the dormant position of a business in written within approximately three weeks.
 From the date the organisation turns dormant, HMRC will stop considering the company as active – this means the business will not be able to receive a lot of the correspondence.
 In majority cases, the business will not be able to get in touch with HMRC until the corporation starts to trade again.
 Also, a few dormant organisations are businesses that have been listed, but not used.
 This might be because of numerous reasons, but can consist of:

 • Registering a business name ready for trade-off but the business is not operational.